uniment/Objects.jl/README.md

 ## Constructing from Templates

-Ultimately, the role that a `struct` serves is to define a specific structure for how data is to be organized, and to make sure both human and compiler know it---not just for code consistency, but so that specialized methods can be generated.
-With these `Object`s, that role is served by *templates*.
+Ultimately, the role that a `struct` serves is to define a specific structure for how data is to be organized, and to make sure both human and compiler know it—not just for code consistency, but so that specialized methods can be generated for runtime speed.
+With `Object`s, that role is served by *templates*.

 Syntax:
 ```julia
     (template::Object)([; props...])
 ```

-Every `Object` instance is a functor, and calling it creates a new `Object` for which it serves as a template.
+Every `Object` instance is a functor, and calling it uses it as a template to create a new object.
 Example:

 ```julia
 Template = Object(a=0, b=0.0)